Part 6 - Carry the Life of Sketches Into Finished Paintings

 If you want to reach out to me you can do so here:

 I hope something in this series has shifted something — even slightly — in how you approach the work.
-A loosened grip.
-A quieter inner critic.
-A sketchbook that feels less like a stage and more like a laboratory.

 Love Sam xx